I am not sure which medical plan to choose. Will you please tell me?

 The hours that were included for determining your eligibility for benefits in 2022 were hours of service (including credited hours for eligible leave) included in pay dates between October 3, 2020, and October 2, 2021.

-When can I enroll next, if I am not eligible for this open enrollment period?
+When can I enroll next, if I am not currently eligible?

 If you have passed your initial measurement period, you will be measured for the next open enrollment cycle.